 Yes, retroactive pay is subject to taxes.

 As part of your economic package for this tentative agreement, a one-time, pensionable, lump sum payment of $2,500 will be paid to each employee who is a member of the bargaining unit on the date of signing of the new agreement.
+Additionally, the one-time lump sum is to be paid to employees on Leave Without Pay (LWOP).
+Part-time employees working more than 1/3 of full-time hours will receive the full lump sum.
 The employer has 180 days after the date of signing to issue the lump sum payment.

 Unfortunately, no. The lump sum payment is only given to members of the unit who are employed in the bargaining unit on the date of signing.